-The annual inflow of investments into the Estonian economy has risen considerably since the early 1990's.
-Investment demand will continue to increase because food processing enterprises must gear up to meet EU quality requirements.
-The development of a strong food manufacturing sector is an official government priority.
-There may be opportunities for U.S. suppliers of inputs to these operations.
-The fast-developing consolidation of retail outlets through investment by large Scandinavian chains has lead to the construction of ultra-modern, self-service, fully-assorted supermarkets and hypermarkets that may provide new opportunities for exporters who can successfully connect with these companies.
+The fast-developing consolidation of retail outlets through investment by large Scandinavian chains has led to the construction of ultra-modern, self-service, fully-assorted supermarkets and hypermarkets that may provide new opportunities for exporters who can successfully connect with these companies.
+Overall population numbers are declining due to lowered birth rates and migration of young non-Estonians.
+In January 2002, the population of Estonia was 1.361 million people, which represents a decline by almost 8 percent over the past decade.
 Given the relatively small consumer base in the Baltic region as a whole, the emergence of pan-Baltic food companies with centralized distribution schemes will help to achieve the economies of scale needed to make imports viable.

-In 2000, the domestic retail grocery trade amounted to US\$ 530 million, of which food products accounted for 76 percent.
-The remaining 24 percent consisted of alcoholic beverages and tobacco products.
-Imported foods added much to the variety of products on the market and accounted for nearly 35 percent.
+In 2001, the domestic retail grocery trade amounted to US\$ 620 million, of which food products accounted for 74 percent.
+The remaining 26 percent consisted of alcoholic beverages and tobacco products.
+Imported foods added much to the variety of products on the market and accounted for nearly 35 percent by value.
 Consumption patterns and demand for imported food products have been affected by increased consumer purchasing power, an increase in the expatriate community, and the growth of tourism.
-In 2000, the 3.3 million visits of tourists to Estonia generated revenues of roughly \$652 million.
+In 2001, the 3.23 million visits of tourists to Estonia generated revenues of roughly \$682 million.
+Most visitors to Estonia are Finns (58 percent), followed by Latvians (14 percent), and Russians (9 percent).